actualbudget/docs/docs/vision.md

 title: Actual Budget Vision
 ---

-Our vision is to be the leading OSS personal finance software used by college students to grandmothers.
+**Vision statement**: Our vision is to be the leading OSS personal finance software used by everyone in any stage of their financial journey.

+**Mission statment**: Our mission is to enable everyone the opportunity to:
+* take charge of their finances
+* find financial peace of mind
+* actively engage in dreaming big and achieving your goals

-Actual Budget is
+**Design principles**: Actual is designed using the following principles:
 * **Local-first**
 * **Open**
 * **Sleek and clutter-free**